sheepman39/DAlTON/algorithm.md

 Output - none

 Steps - set the id of the hill to the provided one

+### Hill.getID()
+Goal - return the id of the hill

+Input - none

+Output - integer containing the hill id

+Steps - return this.id

+### Hill.getName(): String
+Goal - return the name of the hill

+Input - none

+Output - string with the name of the hill

+Steps - return this.name

+### Hill.setName(String name)
+Goal - set the name

+Input - string with name

+Output - none

+Steps - set this.name to name

 ### Hill.addItem() and Hill.addItem(int siteNum)
 Goal - add a site to the hill's dataLL